Databases overview

 Incremental behavior

 Data Integration works in millisecond increments, but you can store data in more granular microsecond or nanosecond increments.
-When operating incremental runs based on timestamp, it may appear that the most recent record is missing.
+When operating incremental runs based on timestamp, the most recent record may appear to be missing.

-This record will be retrieved in the next run with updated data.
+Data Integration retrieves this record in the next run with updated data.

 Changing Data Capture (CDC) metadata fields

 CDC is a feature available in database management systems, letting the detection and recording of changes made to data within a database.
-There are 4 metadata fields commonly used to provide information about the changes made to records.
+There are 4 metadata fields that provide information about the changes made to records.

-This section details the automatically appended fields (columns) to the table when employing CDC, including:
+This section details the fields (columns) that Data Integration automatically appends to the table when employing CDC, including:

 - __DELETED